antonvovk/gl-c-basecamp-task-1/README.md

 # GL C BaseCamp Task 1

-# Compilation on Windows
+Compilation on Windows:
 - Using Developer Command Prompt "nmake -f Makefile.win all"

-# Compilation on Ubuntu
+Compilation on Ubuntu:
 - Using terminal "apt-get install xdotool"
 - Using terminal "make all"